Hacking Unity Games with Malicious GameObjects, Part 2

 Reverse Engineering Windows Printer Drivers (Part 2)

-In the last post, we discussed how you can find and extract drivers from executables and other packages and the general methodology for confirming that drivers are loaded and ready.
+In our blog last post (Part 1), we discussed how you can find and extract drivers from executables and other packages and the general methodology for confirming that drivers are loaded and ready.
 We also highlighted the Windows driver architecture.
-In this post, we’ll cover more about the driver architecture, reverse engineering drivers, and inspect a bug found … Read more
+In this post, we’ll focus on an introduction to the driver architecture, basics of reverse … Read more

 Reverse Engineering Windows Printer Drivers (Part 1)